 Why Is Crisis Communication Important?

 Most people have heard the adage, “news travels fast.”
 Yet, research shows that “fake news” travels even faster.

 In 2018, researchers at the Massachusetts Institute of Technology studied an estimated 126,000 news stories shared on Twitter.
-They found false or fabricated news stories were 70 percent more likely to be retweeted than true stories.
+They found false or fabricated news stories were 70% more likely to be retweeted than true stories.

 During times of crisis, there’s a near-instantaneous and insatiable desire for information, which puts pressure on organizations to use all available communication channels to set the record straight.
-A well-designed crisis communications plan can help clear up the confusion by providing facts and clearly outlining how the business responds to the event.
-Having a crisis communication plan also helps counter the spread of misinformation before it has the opportunity to have real-world consequences by establishing an official accounting of what happened.
+A well-designed crisis communications plan can help clear up the confusion by clearly outlining how the business responds to the event.
+Having a crisis communication plan also helps counter the spread of misinformation before it has the opportunity to trigger real-world consequences.

-Beyond the spread of misinformation, crisis communication helps protect your people and your brand, building trust between your organization and its primary audiences.
-It offers clarity and direction to key stakeholders and can even inspire confidence.
-Clear communication with stakeholders during emergencies and critical events also supports business continuity by ensuring those involved in incident response understand what is needed to resolve the issue.
+Beyond the spread of misinformation, crisis communication helps protect your people and your operations.
+It offers clarity and direction to key stakeholders and can even inspire increased confidence in the organization.
+Clear communication with stakeholders during emergencies and critical events strengthens business continuity by ensuring those involved in incident response understand what is needed to resolve the issue when it happens.

-As professional communicators, PR professionals that specialize in crisis management play a critical role in ensuring both internal and external audiences receive timely, accurate, and relevant information.
-While it’s common for organizations to designate crisis management teams to spearhead these efforts, a recent study found that 95 percent of business leaders feel their crisis management capabilities need improvement.
+As expert communicators, PR professionals who specialize in crisis management play a critical role in ensuring both internal and external audiences receive timely, accurate, and relevant information.
+While it’s common for organizations to designate crisis management teams to spearhead these efforts, a 2021 study found that 95% of business leaders feel their crisis management capabilities need improvement.

 In Timothy Coombs’s Situational Crisis Communication Theory (SCCT), he outlines four distinct approaches to crisis response:

 - Rebuild: Take responsibility, apologize, and rebuild your relationship with your key stakeholders.